Home

 In C is the first minimalist musical composition.
 It inspired the music of Philip Glass, trance, techno, and scores of others.
 It was first performed in 1967 by an ensemble from the State University of New York at Buffalo.

 It consists of 53 short numbered musical phrases - that are played in order, but they are repeated any number of times.
 Musician can play any phrase they want.
-A metronome like pulse is created by one musician playing repeated octaves of C. They is no set duration or number of musicians.
+A metronome like pulse is created by one musician playing repeated octaves of C. There is no set duration or number of musicians.

 Zoe Keating - The Legions | Tetrishead | Escape Artist